 Shelf liners are sheets of thin, flexible material typically with adhesive on one side that are applied to cabinet shelves and drawer interiors for protective and decorative purposes, but eventually, even the highest-quality liners, often called contact paper, can crack, rip, or appear dirty.
-If that's the case in your home, then the next time you want to clean out your kitchen cabinets, remove the old liner, clean the cabinets and apply new shelf liners.
+If that's the case in your home, then the next time you go to clean out your kitchen cabinets, plan to remove the old liner, clean the cabinets, and apply new shelf liners.
 You can also apply shelf liners to bathroom cabinets, linen closets, and chests of drawers in any room of the house.
-However, that afternoon project may be easier said than done if the old shelf liner won't budge or is fragile and tearing up in pieces.
+However, that afternoon project may be easier said than done if your old shelf liner won't budge or is fragile and tearing up in pieces.

 If your existing liner isn't backed with adhesive, you can likely just remove the liner and clean the shelf thoroughly with a mild detergent and water mixture.
 Allow the shelf to dry completely before replacing the liner.
 However, if your old liner is glued on, you're going to need to put in a little bit of elbow grease.
 After emptying everything out of the cabinets that you plan to replace the liner in, gather a few tools to help with the old liner removal.